yuzhou2/swagger-doclet/README.md

 	<tr><th>Option</th><th>Purpose</th></tr>
 	<tr><td>-docBasePath</td><td><p>The base path to the docs in the service.json.
 You should set to the url of the dir where the swagger json files are hosted e.g. for Carma we use -docBasePath https://api-dev.car.ma/apidoc/ref.
 If you dont want to build different json files for each server environment one solution which we use at Carma is to use a variable reference for the docBasePath and then serve the json file(s) through a servlet filter which can replace the variable with the hostname of the server it is running on.
 Alternatively you can use a relative path use the workaround described below (this is technically against the swagger 1.2 spec).</p><p>NOTE: Do not end this with a forward slash.</p>
 	<p>NOTE 2: Technically as per the swagger 1.2 spec the doc base path which is in the resource listing file is NOT required, however, if it is not specified the swagger ui will only work if the resource listing file is in one directory and the url in the index.html points to this and the other resource json files are relative to this.
 This doclet generates the resource listing as a file called service.json and the resource json files are generated in the same directoy.
 You can of course name the files and move them to a structure similar to the swagger petstore example where the resource listing is in at the path /api-docs and the resources are under this such as /api-docs/Users.json or you can use web server rewrites to simulate this structure.</p>
 	<p>NOTE 3: If you want to use a relative docBasePath then you will need to patch the swagger.js file of the swagger ui to support this.
-This is because according to the 1.2 spec the docBasePath is supposed to be absolute. <b>The swagger.js (from v 2.0.24 of the swagger ui) which is bundled with the doclet has this patch since version 1.0.1.</b></p>
+This is because according to the 1.2 spec the docBasePath is supposed to be absolute. <b>The swagger.js which is bundled with the doclet has this patch.</b></p>
 	<p>The patch to apply for relative doc base url is as follows:
 <pre>
 <code>